 These give viewers an inside look at a company or campus.
 The goal?
 To attract new hires and students or simply educate viewers as Tech Vision does:

 Company history videos are an engaging way to quickly walk a viewer through your company history.
-Alternatively, you can feature your company’s growth by showcasing your statistics as Burberry does:
+Alternatively, you can feature your company’s growth by showcasing your statistics in an infographic video.

 How to make educational videos in 3 simple

 As with creating any other video, making an arresting educational video requires a structured process so you don’t miss a vital step.

 Read on to get into the details of making educational videos in three steps including the sub-steps you need to take.

 The first step is all about understanding your audience, what you want to create for them, and identifying the perfect idea.
 Here’s a list of things to do:

 Ask yourself: what sort of a video do you want to create and what are your objectives from it?
 Let’s say you want to make a product tutorial.
 A possible objective for it can be creating a short tutorial that highlights your product’s three main features.

 Understand your audience

 An education video is only compelling if it answers a question your audience has.
 To uncover these questions, start with understanding your audience.
 Who are your viewers?
 What interests them and what are their preferences?
 What are some business challenges they face?